BlackFoX1991/ConfigurationScript-VM/examples.md

 * **CFGS script files** (`.cfs`)
 * **.NET libraries** (`.dll`)

+**Important rule**
+> Imports are only allowed at the top of a script.
+> They must appear before any executable code.
+Once execution begins, no further import statements are permitted.

 ### Supported forms

 #### 1) Import a full script or library